 So in this segment in our blog series “Design Boards” we are looking at a spectacular kitchen from Michael Nash Design Build & Homes in Fairfax, Virginia.

 There are so many great aesthetic and functional details to this kitchen design.
 We've discovered some great products to help you recreate the look.

 When you first look at the kitchen the most striking detail is the balance of color and character throughout the space.
-It has a very complementary color pallet as you move from the range of chocolate, cocoa, greys, and white tones throughout the room.
+It has a very complimentary color pallet as you move from the range of chocolate, cocoa, greys, and white tones throughout the room.
 The refrigerator plays off the bar stools, the backsplash combines the colors of the cabinets, and dark wood flooring, and the stainless steel detail is a dominant, but not overpowering, design detail.

 Cabinets are always a major design element in a kitchen and the major kitchen cabinets are beautiful cocoa grey color, with a dark island – a very common practice in most kitchens today.
 We found a custom cabinet company with door styles and finishes that might be a great match.

 The Venice style doors from DureSupreme Cabinets offer the raised panel and artistic edge detail from the cabinets shown.

 DuraSupreme Cabinets offer a variety of standard and custom colors, but the Caraway/Charcoal Cherry offers a nice chocolate/grey tone the primary cabinets.

 The Peppercorn Cherry works great for Island, recreating the dark chocolate tone, giving it some contrast.

 The countertops provide a crisp, clean surface for eating, preparing or entertaining.
 And it helps offset the darker tones throughout the space in the cabinets, island and dark wood floors.
 The Classico Collection from Caesar Stone offers countertops in this same kind of crisp white color.